Do you want to impress the MBA admission panel and step right into your desired management institute? Well, who doesn't?

 - Need for identification of grammar or communicational errors

-It is crucial to know about tense errors, structuring flaws, modifier errors, and subject-verb agreement when preparing for the GMAT exam.
+When preparing for the GMAT exam, knowing about tense errors, structuring flaws, modifier errors, and subject-verb agreement is crucial.

 So, must you be a grammar wizard to score high in this section?
 Not really!